vitor251093/resurrection-capsule/README.md

 ### Online installer version (5.3.0.84)
 - **Without mod:** no change;
 - **With mod:** launcher looks like screenshot above, but with a different font.
-Pressing Play gives error 3001.
+Pressing Play makes the splash image crash.

 ### Steam Beta version (5.3.0.103)
 - **Without mod:** no change;